Tata Nano Singur controversy: Procedural lacunae

 Other aspects of the process of setting up the factory that had come under severe criticism are the government's secrecy on the details of the deal and the chief minister's furnishing of false information, including in the legislative assembly Vidhan Sabha.
 In particular, the concessions being given to Tata Motors have not been publicly revealed.
 The falsehoods of the chief minister chiefly pertain to claims made by him of having acquired 912 acre through voluntary consent of the owners without the use of force.

 The Kolkata High Court declared the acquisition prima facie illegal.

 The air seemed to have cleared somewhat when the High Court ordered the state government to submit correct figures following which an affidavit but was not satisfied with the result.
 In an affidavit filed later in June 2007, the government admitted to 30 per cent of the land was acquired from farmers without consent.
 The affidavit remains unclear on whether the lack of consent is based on insufficiency of the compensation or refusal to sell altogether.

 Project relocation to Gujarat

 On 3 October 2008, after a meeting with West Bengal Chief Minister Buddhadeb Bhattacharjee, Tata Group chairman Ratan Tata announced the decision to relocate the Nano project from Singur, West Bengal, citing ongoing protests and political opposition led by the Trinamool Congress under Mamata Banerjee, who called for the return of land to displaced farmers.

-Following the announcement, the Chief Minister of Gujarat, Narendra Modi, invited Tata Motors to establish the plant in the state.
+Following the announcement, the then Chief Minister of Gujarat, Narendra Modi, invited Tata Motors to establish the plant in the state.
 Modi reportedly sent a message to Ratan Tata reading "Suswagatham" (meaning "welcome"), to encourage the relocation to Gujarat.

 Tata Motors subsequently built a new factory in Sanand, Gujarat, completing construction in 14 months, compared to the 28 months taken for the Singur facility.